Affiliate links on Android Authority may earn us a commission. Learn more.

 How to export a video in iMovie on Mac

-Once you have finished your video, and you want to export it, look to the top-right of the iMovie interface.
-You will see an icon which is a square with an upwards arrow inside it.
+Once you’ve finished slicing and dicing your video, look to the top-right of the iMovie interface.
+You will see the Share icon, which looks like a square with an upwards arrow inside it.

 You’ll get four options.
-To export the file to your Mac as a MOV file, click Export File.
-You can optionally choose Save Current Frame if you only want to export a section of the movie.
-The YouTube & Facebook option requires you to be logged into those accounts via your Mac machine.
+To export as a MOV file, click Export File.
+The YouTube and Facebook option requires you to be logged into those accounts via your Mac.

-After clicking Export File, you will be asked to specify a few things.
-First, give your file a proper name (although you can always stick with the default My Movie name and change it later.)
-You can also choose whether or not you want a video, only the video (without sound), or only the audio (without visuals).
+After clicking Export File, you’ll be asked to specify a few things.
+First, give your file a distinct name.
+You can also choose whether or not you want a complete video, only the visuals, or only the audio.

-The resolution and the quality are the important ones to decide, as they will determine the eventual size of the file and how long the exporting process will take.
-Available resolutions will depend on the video quality, and Quality can go up to as high as Pro-Res.
-Going that high though will significantly increase file size, though, and isn’t useful outside of editing contexts.
+Resolution and quality can be critical, not just for appearance, but the eventual size of a file and how long the export process will take.
+Available resolutions will depend on source video, but Quality can go up as high as Pro-Res.
+Choosing Pro-Res will significantly increase file size, though, and isn’t useful outside of editing contexts.

 How to export a video in iMovie on iOS

-You will most likely be using iMovie on your iPhone, since that is where most of your videos will be.
-To export your video from iMovie on an iPhone or iPad, tap Done in the top-left corner when you have finished editing it.
+To export your video from iMovie on an iPhone or iPad, tap Done in the top-left corner when you’re finished editing it.

 Now tap the Share icon at the bottom.

-In the Share menu options, select Save Video to save it to your Photo Library.
-You can also send it to cloud storage or to other installed video editors such as LumaFusion.
+In Share menu options, select Save Video to save to your Photo Library.
+You can also send videos to cloud storage, though, or to other installed editors such as LumaFusion.

 Read more: 10 best video editor apps for Android

-If iMovie refuses to export your file, check to see if you have any hard-drive space left.
-Apple recommends a bare minimum of 25GB of space.
-They also suggest turning off Time Machine if you have it running.
-Just remember to switch it back on afterward.
+If iMovie refuses to export your file, check to see if you have any storage space left.
+Apple recommends a bare minimum of 25GB.
+On Macs, the company also suggests turning off Time Machine backups if you have them running.
+Just remember to switch them back on as soon as possible.

-There are two possible options.
-One is that the device is running too many simultaneous programs, forcing iMovie to slow down and ultimately shut down.
-Try shutting down all non-essential programs.
-Secondly, try exporting the file at a lower resolution.
-So instead of 4K, try 1080p.
-You’ll likely not notice the difference.
+There are two possible solutions.
+One is to shut down all non-essential programs, which could be overburdening your system.
+Second, try exporting at a lower resolution.
+Instead of 4K, for instance, try 1080p.
+You may not even notice the resolution difference.
 If all else fails, reinstall iMovie, but remember to backup your movie files first.